alts/karel/README.md

 |<kbd>U</kbd>| `put_beeper()`  |
 |<kbd>Q</kbd>| `stop()`        |

-> There is also <kbd>W</kbd> for saving to file (specified by `--output`) and couple of keys for cheting/testing!
+> There is also <kbd>W</kbd> for saving to file (specified by `--output`) and couple of keys for ~~cheating~~ testing!

 ## Recursive Karel

 You can try your wits in creating iterative programs with only **if** statements, procedure definition and recursion!
 It is pretty mind bending so lets look at an example:

 ```markdown
 DEFINE MAIN